thatvirtualboy/thatvirtualboy.github.io/_pages/bentocraft.md

 • Share in a snap - Show off your delicious designs to the world.

 ##### Features
-• Completely free to use
-• 6 attention-grabbing layouts: Micro, Mini, Mega, Mighty, Monster and Max
+• Attention-grabbing layouts: Micro, Mini, Mega, Mighty, Monster and Max
 • Auto-add device frames to screenshots
 • Configurable text, images, background and symbols
 • Easy export that can be shared anywhere
-• Supports participating Indie Devs through non-intrusive App Store ads (configurable)
 • Drag & Drop images from anywhere onto your bento
 • Alternate Icons  (iPad only)
 • And more